Quality Manual

 Endorsement can be recorded via email or noted in committee minutes.
 Colleagues are advised to keep evidence of this for future audit purposes.

-Once endorsement has been obtained, Schools must provide a brief overview of the proposed new programme to ensure that relevant university colleagues are aware of developments.
-Forms can be accessed here:
+Once endorsement from School and Faculty has been obtained, Schools must complete the Programme Outline form (link below) to provide a brief overview of the proposed new programme to ensure that relevant university colleagues are aware of developments.

-The data collected via the MS Forms will be reviewed by CAAT and shared with other internal stakeholders, as appropriate, for business planning purposes.
+The data collected via the MS Forms will be reviewed by Registry and Academic Affairs (RAA) and shared with other internal stakeholders, as appropriate, for business planning purposes.
 Stakeholders include, but are not limited to:

 • Admissions